SpoonX/aurelia-authentication/README.md

     // use authService.login(credentialsObject) to login to your auth server
     // authService.authenticated holds the current status
-    // authService.getPayload() gives you the current payload object login(credentialsObject) {
+    // authService.getPayload() gives you the current payload object (for jwt) login(credentialsObject) {
       return this.authService.login(credentialsObject)
         .then(() => {